waku-org/specs/standards/core/sync.md

 # Abstract
-This specification explains `WAKU-SYNC` which enables the synchronization of messages between 2 Store nodes.
+This specification explains `WAKU-SYNC` which enables the synchronization of messages between nodes storing sets of [`14/WAKU2-MESSAGE`](https://rfc.vac.dev/waku/standards/core/14/message)

 # Specification

-Waku Sync consists of 2 protocols; reconciliation and transfer.
+Waku Sync consists of 2 libp2p protocols; reconciliation and transfer.
-Reconciliation is the process of finding differences in 2 sets of message hashes.
+The Reconciliation protocol finds differences in sets of messages.
-Transfer is then used to bilaterally send messages to the other peer.
+The Transfer protocol is used to exchange the differences found with other peers.
-The end goal being that both peers have the same set of hashes and messages.
+The end goal being that peers have the same set of messages.

 #### Terminology
 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”,